 Qualcomm: the first bullet is not clear.
 Suggestion to change in

-- The network synchronization within next generation radio network may be required
+- Network synchronization shall be supported to address a variety of services and operations

 After such generic requirement we can then have a table with the typical ranges of synchronizations required for some of the services and operations we have in mind, at least based on the experience we have from LTE.